quyennguyen2201/LLM_climaterisk_2026/README.md

 **NZ Climate Standard (NZCS 1):** https://www.xrb.govt.nz/standards/climate-related-disclosures/aotearoa-new-zealand-climate-standards/aotearoa-new-zealand-climate-standard-1/

 Around 200 CREs are required to report, including large banks, insurers, management schemes and public listed issuers.
 These CRE must meet a threshold of reporting (e.g. >1 billion in AUM or >NZ$60 million in market cap, refer to the paper).

-CREs must lodge climate statements or exemption notices with the Registrar of Financial Service Providers within 4 months of their balance date.
+CREs must lodge climate statements or exemption notices with the CRE search hub within 4 months of their balance date.

 **CRE search hub:** https://crd-app.companiesoffice.govt.nz/dashboard/